 Help us restore, protect and preserve our Bays for Ourselves, Our children, and future generations to come

-Apalachicola Bay, St. Joe Bay, St. Andrew Bay and Lake Wimico
+Apalachicola Bay, St. Joe Bay, St. Andrew Bay, and Lake Wimico

 BAYSAVERS is a 501(c)(3), 100% volunteer organization with no paid director or board.
 It is a nonpolitical, practical-minded collection of individuals who care deeply about the environmental and economic future of our unique part of Florida, specifically Apalachicola Bay, St. Joseph Bay, St. Andrews Bay and the Lake Wimico ecosystem that connects them.